kuzzleio/kuzzle/doc/2/guides/introduction/general-purpose-backend/index.md

 Whether it is the creation and modification of the database or the management of users and rights, **everything is available through the different controllers of the API**.

-The API provides a **standard communication format** for requests and responses so that every client has the same experience.
+The API provides a **standard communication format** for requests and responses so that every client has an identical experience with the API.

-Access to each action is thus **centralized within the rights management system** for a better understanding and maintenance.
+Access to every action is **centralized within the rights management system** for a better understanding and maintenance.

 ## Ready-to-use Database